boomerang-io/tasks/CONTRIBUTING_WORKER.md

 - Check that you are not running the command in a .git repository
 - Make sure that isn't an existing directory with the same name as what the CLI is trying to create

-### Nothing works, how can I be unblocked?
+### Nothing works, how can I be unblocked

-- You can manually copy the files from the `packages/cli/template` and run `npm install` inside it
+- You can manually copy the files from the `packages/cli/template` into a new directory outside a local git repositoryand run `npm install` inside it.